-OZMa type ozone generation systems are equipped with a touch panel, which displays all of the process variables and is used for system operation.
+OZMa type ozone generation systems are equipped with a touch panel, which displays all of the process variables and is used to operate the system.
 Once the system has been switched on, a process image will be displayed, in which the key information for ozone generation is presented.

-Fig. 13: Values displayed in the process flowchart OZMa 1-6 A (here under "Plant On" status)
+Fig. 12: Values displayed in the process flowchart OZMa 1-3 A (here under "Plant On" status)

 - 1 Drier operating pressure

 - 2 Ozone generator operating pressure

-- 3 Cooling water temperature output
+- 3 Cooling water temperature outlet

-- 4 Gas flow rate
+- 4 Gas Flow Rate

 - 5 Setpoint input field

 - 6 Ozone output

-- 7 Primary voltage (with the OZMa 4-6 display for individual generators in "Electrical data")
+- 7 Primary voltage

-- 8 Primary current (the OZMa 4-g display for individual generators in "Electrical data")
+- 8 Primary current

-Fig. 14: Values displayed in the process flowchart OZMa 1-6 O (here under "Plant on")
+Fig. 13: Values displayed in the process flowchart OZMa 1-3 O (here under "Plant on" status)

 - 2 Ozone generator operating pressure

-- 3 Cooling water temperature output
+- 3 Cooling water temperature outlet

 - 4 Gas flow rate

 - 5 Setpoint input field

 - 6 Ozone output

 - 7 Primary voltage

 - 8 Primary current